-Table 2.
+Table 3.
 Treatment recommendations for axial spondyloarthritis (axSPA) according to the 2022 ASsessment of Ankylosing Spondylitis/European League Against Rheumatism (ASAS/EULAR)

-Recommendations for the treatment of axSPA according to the 2022 ASAS/EULAR 1 The treatment of patients with axSPA should be individualised according to presenting disease symptoms (axial, peripheral, and extra-articular symptoms) and patient characteristics, including comorbidities and psychosocial factors.
-2 Monitoring should include clinical signs, laboratory tests, and imaging, all performed using appropriate methods and appropriately selected for clinical signs.
-The frequency of monitoring should be determined individually according to symptoms, disease activity and type of therapy.
-3 Treatment should be provided according to a predefined objective.
-4 Patients should be educated about axSpA and encouraged to exercise regularly and quit smoking; physical therapy should be considered.
-5 Patients complaining of pain and stiffness should use NSAIDs as first-line drugs up to maximum doses, keeping in mind the benefits and risks of their use.
-In patients who respond well to therapy with NSAIDs, ongoing treatment is preferred as long as it is necessary to control symptoms.
-6 Analgesics, such as paracetamol and opioids, can be used for pain control in patients for whom previously recommended treatment is insufficient, contraindicated and/or poorly tolerated.
-7 Local injections of GCs into inflamed areas may be considered.
-Long-term use of systemic GCs is not recommended.
-8 AxSpA patients without peripheral lesions should not usually be treated with DMARDs; treatment with sulfasalazine may be considered in patients with peripheral joint involvement.
-9 In patients with persistently high disease activity despite conventional therapy, treatment with TNFi, IL-17i, or JAKi should be considered.
-Currently, treatment usually starts with TNFi or IL-17i.
-1 In cases of recurrent uveitis or inflammatory bowel disease, TNFi (monoclonal 0 antibodies) are preferred.
-IL-17i may be preferred in patients with extensive psoriasis.
-11 The lack of response to the treatment should prompt reconsideration of the diagnosis and consideration of the presence of comorbidities.
-1 If the first therapy with a given bDMARD or tsDMARD fails, a change to 2 another bDMARD (TNFi or IL-17i) or JAKi should be considered.
-1 If a patient is in long-term remission, a reduction in the biologic dose may be 3 considered.

-1 Total hip arthroplasty should be considered in patients with pain that is 4 refractory to conservative treatment or those with disability and radiographically evident structural changes, regardless of age; corrective spinal osteotomy may be considered in patients with severe, disabling deformity and should be performed in specialist centres.
-1 If the course of the disease significantly changes, causes of the condition other 5 than inflammation, such as a spinal fracture, should be considered, and an appropriate evaluation, including imaging studies, should be performed.
+Recommendations for the treatment of axSPA according to the 2022 ASAS/EULAR 1 The treatment of patients with axSPA should be individualised according to presenting disease symptoms (axial, peripheral, and extra-articular symptoms) and patient characteristics, including comorbidities and psychosocial factors 2 Monitoring should include clinical signs, laboratory tests, and imaging, all performed using appropriate methods and appropriately selected for clinical signs.
+The frequency of monitoring should be determined individually according to symptoms, disease activity and type of therapy 3 Treatment should be provided according to a predefined objective 4 Patients should be educated about axSpA and encouraged to exercise regularly and quit smoking; physical therapy should be considered 5 Patients complaining of pain and stiffness should use NSAIDs as first-line drugs up to maximum doses, keeping in mind the benefits and risks of their use.
+In patients who respond well to therapy with NSAIDs, ongoing treatment is preferred as long as it is necessary to control symptoms 6 Analgesics, such as paracetamol and opioids, can be used for pain control in patients for whom previously recommended treatment is insufficient, contraindicated and/or poorly tolerated 7 Local injections of GCs into inflamed areas may be considered.
+Long-term use of systemic GCs is not recommended 8 AxSpA patients without peripheral lesions should not usually be treated with DMARDs; treatment with sulfasalazine may be considered in patients with peripheral joint involvement 9 In patients with persistently high disease activity despite conventional therapy, treatment with TNFi, IL-17i, or JAKi should be considered.
+Currently, treatment usually starts with TNFi or IL-17i 10 In cases of recurrent uveitis or inflammatory bowel disease, TNFi (monoclonal antibodies) are preferred.
+IL-17i may be preferred in patients with extensive psoriasis 11 The lack of response to the treatment should prompt reconsideration of the diagnosis and consideration of the presence of comorbidities 12 If the first therapy with a given bDMARD or tsDMARD fails, a change to another bDMARD (TNFi or IL-17i) or JAKi should be considered 13 If a patient is in long-term remission, a reduction in the biologic dose may be considered 14 Total hip arthroplasty should be considered in patients with pain that is refractory to conservative treatment or those with disability and radiographically evident structural changes, regardless of age; corrective spinal osteotomy may be considered in patients with severe, disabling deformity and should be performed in specialist centres 15 If the course of the disease significantly changes, causes of the condition other than inflammation, such as a spinal fracture, should be considered, and an appropriate evaluation, including imaging studies, should be performed NICAID. non eteroidal anti inflammatory druge: CCs - glucocorticoide: DMADDs - disease modifying antirhoumatic druge: hDMADDs - higlogical inhibitors are preferred and have proven to be more effective;